|

 This shot is looking back, up stream on

-the rock that was dubbed the "Boy Scout Rock" by locals,
+the rock that was dubbed the "Boy Scout Rock" by locals, due to the

 many accidents the scouts have incurred.
 There's a Boy Scout